An interface with configurable options for the good execution of the data/accounts migration before going to live environment.

 Each warning / error will be logged.
 It is important to know as a developer what happend during the migration process as this is crucial information before deciding if the new file is ready for production.

-The FMDataMigration tool is a free tool, written in FileMaker Pro 17 Advanced, is completely open-source under the GNU license.
+The FMDataMigration tool is free, written in FileMaker Pro 17 Advanced and completely open-source under the GNU license.

 Discover the product page on myFMbutler.com.